Lismore

 The Appin Loop

-A route about 15 miles long, comprising 5 or so miles of Route 76 Cycle Track alongside the stretch of main road (A828) before crossing over the main road and continuing around the Shian peninsula on a very quiet 'B' road.
-The road follows the north side of Loch Crearan and emerges at the Airds Hotel in Port Appin village.
+A route about 15 miles long, comprising 5 or so miles of Route 78 cycle track alongside the stretch of main road (A828) before crossing over the main road and continuing around the Shian peninsula on a very quiet 'B' road.
+The road follows the north side of Loch Creran and emerges at the Airds Hotel in Port Appin.
 It is a pleasant ride and especially handy for Appin Holiday Homes and The Creagan Inn which has a great menu and lochside decking area.

 To The North

 So there are several possible expeditions to the north.
-Cuil Bay or The Holly Tree being an easy hours ride north for a picnic or meal, or Glencoe for a longer day out.
-The very lovely, friendly and quaint Old Inn is right on our doorstep and a great place to finish the day with brilliant views over Castle Stalker and the sun setting over the grand old mountains of Morvern.
+Cuil Bay or The Holly Tree being an easy hours ride north for a picnic or meal, or on to Glencoe for a longer day out.
+The very friendly and traditional Old Inn is right on our doorstep and a great place to finish the day with brilliant views over Castle Stalker and the sun setting over the grand old mountains of Morvern.

-Have some lunch from one of the restaurants overlooking Oban Bay and make sure you catch the 2pm ferry to Achnacroish, Lismore.
-A longer crossing affording you excellent views up the Sound of Mull and Duart Castle standing guard over the islands East coast, the vessel docks at Achnacroish where you can explore some more, or just ride the few miles up past the cafe and visitors centre to Point in the far north where the ferry leaves to Port Appin at quarter past every hour.
-A particularly long and worthwhile tour taking some superb parts of the mainland with a quick run back over Lismore.
+Have some lunch in one of the restaurants overlooking Oban Bay and make sure you catch the 2pm ferry to Achnacroish, Lismore.
+A longer crossing affording you excellent views up the Sound of Mull and Duart Castle standing guard over the islands East coast.
+Disembark at Achnacroish where you can explore some more, or just ride the few miles up past the cafe and visitors centre to Point in the far north where the Port Appin ferry leaves at quarter past the hour.
+A particularly long and worthwhile tour taking some superb parts of the mainland with a good run back by way of Lismore.

 Elevated expeditions

-We have a couple of top of the range full suspension E- mountain bikes for exploring the many forestry tracks that take you up through unbelieveably beautiful woodlands on the mountain sides, where you can only properly see 360 degree panoramas of this awesome part of the world.
+We have a couple of top of the range full suspension E- mountain bikes for exploring the many forestry tracks that take you up through delightful woodlands on the mountain slopes, where you can properly see 360 degree panoramas of this awesome part of the world.
 From the northern extent of Loch Linnhe at Fort William, Ben Nevis is the largest of a bevvy of Munroe's that sweep down past Glen Coe to our own Ben Sguiliard and Glen Creran.
 You cannot begin to appreciate this vista from the back seat of a car.
-Get out there on an E-bike and you will get further, see more and hurt less than any other way of doing it., and at half the price of a Segway.
+Get out there on an E-bike and you will get further and see so much more of this vast wilderness.
 Note that many of these mountain tracks are appropriate only for stronger, more experienced riders.

 The island of Lismore